MarkBind/markbind/docs/userGuide/components/tags.md

 </frontmatter>
 ```

-Tags in the `frontmatter` will take precedence over the ones in `site.json`.
+Tags in `site.json` will take precedence over the ones in the front matter.